elixirschool/elixirschool/_posts/2018-08-02-functional-web-dev-elixir-otp-phoenix-review.md

 ## Conclusion

-I thoroughly enjoyed the book and I might go so far as to say I learned _too much_ from it.
+I thoroughly enjoyed the book and my view of our craft in general changed a lot because of it.
+I started looking for ways to implement this way of programming in other languages / frameworks (mostly in vain, but what can you do?).
+The design technique described in this book can be applied to every app you can imagine, and it actually makes it easier to build it, because you stop thinking about your app in detail-land (UI, database).
+It also leads to more maintainable code, as your logic being outside the framework, helps you work on the core of your app and the interface independently, without changes on one having side effects on the other that easily.

 That said there are two things that I think would have made it a grand slam: testing and the presentation implementation.

 The use of testing, would have been a welcomed addition.
 Relying on `iex` to execute and valuate the code felt time consuming and didn't drive home the best practices the book encourages elsewhere.
 While I understand the author's goal with using `iex` I am not entirely sold on this idea.
 I think an opportunity to demonstrate how to properly test our code was lost.
+There was a talk with the author in the Pragmatic Bookshelf at the time of development of the book and when asked about this, he responded that he _did_ start working on the book using tests, but the tests started taking over the book.

 The second improvement would be on how we implement our presentation layer for two reasons: